Nitlix/NNT/README.md

 create-napp
 ```

-You'll be promoted with this:
+You'll be prompted with this:

 ```bash
 ?
 Setup the project in...? »